 15. "Be A Clown"

-Premise: When The Joker crashes the mayor’s son’s birthday party as "Jekko the Clown," the lonely boy, Jordan, follows him back to his hideout in an amusement park where he assists and then resists torturing Batman.
+Premise: When The Joker crashes the mayor’s son’s birthday party as "Jekko the Clown," the lonely boy, Jordan, follows him back to his hideout in an amusement park where he assists in and then resists torturing Batman.
 Batman escapes and pursues The Joker through the amusement park before reuniting Jordan with his worried father.

 Why It’s Great: The Joker is at his best in this episode, working solo and doing what he does best, eggs on Batman with bad jokes and mayhem.
-The best part of the episode is their fight on the roller coaster, battling the g-forces and each other.
+The best part of the episode is their fight on the roller coaster, battling g-forces and each other.